mattheusva/mattheusva/README.md

 Migrating from journalism to tech.

-I'm interested in programming with JavaScript and Python, as well as Information Security and DevOps ecosystem.
+I'm interested in programming with JavaScript, Python, and Golang, as well as Information Security and DevOps ecosystem.

 Currently studying with courses from [Alura](https://www.alura.com.br) and [Udemy](http://www.udemy.com).